 Additionally, the Oklahoma law preserved the state’s personal exemptions, which are $1,000 for taxpayers, their spouses and their dependents.
 People who are blind or 65 or older and who meet income qualifications may also be eligible for an additional $1,000 exemption.

 States use income adjustments, such as subtractions and additions, as well as deductions and credits, to help determine the portion of a taxpayer’s income that will be subject to the state’s income tax.
 In Oklahoma, you report these adjustments on several different schedules.
-Here are some of the adjustments from 2017.
+Here are some of the adjustments for 2019.

 529 plan contribution deductions